Whistlestop Valley: History

-The Lancashire & Yorkshire Railway opened a branch line from Clayton West Junction to on 1 September 1879.
+The Lancashire and Yorkshire Railway opened a branch line from Clayton West Junction to on 1 September 1879.
 The branch line was built with bridges, tunnels and earthworks suitable for a double line in case of a proposed extension to reach Darton on the Dewsbury to Barnsley Line, but only one line was ever laid and despite attempts to extend the railway, Clayton West was to remain as a terminus.

-The line survived the Beeching cuts in large part thanks to the mineral traffic generated by the collieries at the terminus (Park Mill) and at Skelmanthorpe (Emley Moor), but was not adopted by the West Yorkshire Passenger Transport Executive unlike nearly all other passenger lines in West Yorkshire and was closed to passengers on 24 January 1983.
+The line survived the Beeching cuts, in large part thanks to the mineral traffic generated by the collieries at the terminus (Park Mill) and at Skelmanthorpe (Emley Moor), but was not adopted by the West Yorkshire Passenger Transport Executive unlike nearly all other passenger lines in West Yorkshire and was closed to passengers on 24 January 1983.
 Coal was still transhipped from Emley Moor Colliery to Elland Power Station until 1984 and tracklifting of the branch was completed in 1986.

-Construction of the minimum-gauge railway started in mid-summer 1990, following a joint application for a Light Railway Order between Kirklees Council and the Kirklees Light Railway Company on 22 February 1989.
+Construction of the minimum-gauge railway started in mid-summer 1990, following a joint application for a light railway order between Kirklees Council and the Kirklees Light Railway Company on 22 February 1989.
 Construction was aided significantly by the amount of redundant materials available from a number of collieries in the area which were slowly beginning to end their mining operations.
-The Light Railway Order was finally granted on 27 September 1991.
+The Kirklees Light Railway Order 1991 was finally granted on 27 September 1991.

 The line was originally 1 mi in length running from Clayton West to a specially constructed halt called Cuckoos Nest.
-This name is historic to 15-inch–gauge railways as a station on the Eaton Hall Railway, near Chester, built by Arthur Heywood bore the name.
+This name is historic to 15-inch–gauge railways: a station on the Eaton Hall Railway, near Chester, built by Arthur Heywood, bore the name.
 Trains to Cuckoo's Nest commenced running on Saturday 19 October 1991.
-The KLR was later extended to Skelmanthorpe in 1992 and again to Shelley Woodhouse in 1996/97 with a grant from ERDF for the regeneration of coal mining areas.
+The KLR was later extended to Skelmanthorpe in 1992 and again to Shelley Woodhouse in 1996/97 with a grant from the European Regional Development Fund for the regeneration of coal mining areas.

 The journey gives fine views of the Grade II listed Emley Moor transmitting station, passes through the ancient woodland of Blacker Wood which is mentioned in the Domesday Book and includes a trip through the 511 yd long Shelley Woodhouse Tunnel, the longest tunnel on any gauge line in Britain.

 The original line as built was 3+1/2 mi, but upon reopening as the Kirklees Light Railway, the line is short of the former Clayton West Junction on the Penistone Line and the length of the light railway is 3.04 mi.